bryantaylor/html-email-starter/README.md

 # Using the package

-You can use the Gulp-Email-Creator workflow by creating your HTML in the `./src/html/` directory and your SCSS in the `./src/scss/` directory.
+You can use this email creator workflow by creating your HTML in the `./src/html/` directory and your SCSS in the `./src/scss/` directory.

 ## Compile Templates
 Running `gulp` from the terminal will build the new HTML email template into the `./output/` directory and the proceed to watch `./src/html/` and `./src/scss/` for any updates.